Crypto & Web3 content

 structured for AI

 Long-form articles, linkable research, and data content for crypto protocols, Web3 teams, and independent specialists.
-Written for technically literate audiences.
-Structured so Google and AI tools can find, parse, and cite it.
+Written for audiences who already know the space.
+Structured so AI tools and search engines can extract and cite it.

 Download the free PDF guideCryptoContent.dev is a specialist content writing service for crypto and Web3 protocols.
-CryptoContent.dev writes long-form articles, linkable research, and data content structured for AI citation and search.
-Every piece is entity-mapped, arrives with Article schema in place, and is written for readers who already know the space.
+Long-form articles, linkable research, and data content structured for AI citation and search.
+Every piece is entity-mapped with Article schema.

-CryptoContent.dev serves DeFi protocol teams, Web3 founders, content managers at crypto companies, and independent specialists who need their expertise to be as findable as it deserves to be.
+Serving DeFi protocol teams, Web3 founders, content managers at crypto companies, and independent specialists who need their expertise to be as findable as it deserves to be.

 The problem